ppy/osu-wiki/wiki/Tournaments/CIC/2018/en.md

    - In case the disconnected player exceed 15 minutes max.
 This will result with the enemy's winning by default.
 10. Lag is not a valid reason to nullify a map.
 11. If there are any problems during the match occurence, the Tournament Management will make a decision based on referee's report.
-12. It is expected to respect each other and be polite.
+12. It is expected to respect and be polite to each other.
 Penalties will be given if participants violates.
     - If participants try to provoke other participants, participants who start the provocation will be reported to the CIC staff and blacklisted in the next installment of CIC.
     - Usage of any illegal programs will be reported to the osu!staff and will be blacklisted in the next installment of CIC.
-    - If there is anyone try to play as the participants, their account will be blacklisted in the installment of CIC for both participant and the helper.
+    - If there is anyone try to play as the participants, their account will be blacklisted in the next installment of CIC for both participant and the helper.

 ### Group Stage Rules

 1. Each group will be filled by 3 participants.
-2. Participants will compete with the Battle Royale system.
+2. Participants will compete against each other using Battle Royale system.
 3. The group stage will use points system for each participant with the following conditions:
    - 1st place: 2 points.
    - 2nd place: 1 points.
    - 3rd place: -1 points.
-4. Participants **are not allowed** to bann maps in group stage.
+4. Participants **are not allowed** to ban maps in the group stage.
 5. There is no Loser Bracket in the group stage.
 6. Participants who can compete in the next round are determined based on:
    - Participants who have the most points.